 What is the smoking, vaping, drinking, and drug policy of UNO campus?

 There is no tobacco, vaping, alcohol, or drug usage allowed on UNO campus.
-The bus stop on Dodge Street (north of MBSC) will be the closest tobacco use area to the conference, though the short incline leading up to it might warrant bringing a friend if you use a manual wheelchair.
+The bus stop on Dodge street (north of Milo Bail Student Center) will be the closest tobacco use area to the conference, though the short incline leading up to it might warrant bringing a friend if you use a manual wheelchair.
 Be mindful of Nebraska state law regarding substance use.

 Who can I contact with questions not listed here?